 - To transform a novice or transitioning nurse practitioner to a professional health care practitioner who functions at the highest level of professional practice

-- To utilize evidence-based medicine, the nurse practitioner will be able to diagnose, treat, manage, and educate patient and family about disease state managing their own caseload of internal medicine patients or internal medicine specialty clinic patients with high quality cost-effective care
+- To utilize evidence-based medicine, the nurse practitioner will be able to diagnose, treat, manage, and educate the patient and family about disease states managing their own caseload of internal medicine patients or internal medicine specialty clinic patients with high quality cost-effective care

 - To develop communication and leadership skills to effectively communicate with an interdisciplinary team, patients, patients family and professionally at health care conferences